hchiam/web-dev-bootcamp/README.md

 ## Random Notes

+When searching for packages on Google for tutorials/snippets, get the most-up-to-date APIs by adding "Express 4" to the search string.

 Instead of `<input type="text" name="title">`, you can do `<input type="text" name="blog[title]">`.
 This makes `title` on `req.body.blog.title` instead of on `req.body.title`, and not you just pass one object `req.body.blog` to Blog.create().
 (Note: body-parser syntax specifies `name="blog[title]"` instead of `name="blog['title']"` or `name="blog.title"`).

 `/` = root folder / ...